kunal-gg/SandStone-3.0/README.md

+# Sandstone Summit-22
-# The Official Website of Sandstone: The entreprenurship  fest of SME IIT Jodhpur
+## The official website of Sandstone summit organised by SME IIT Jodhpur